Soumya-Ranjan-Das2519/USBM_MCA_2025/README.md

 -step1:`git add .`
 -step2:`git commit -m "your commit message"` -step3:`git push origin main`
--if want to pull from
+-if want to pull from the main resource the type the command bellow -`git pull`